Why study BSc (Hons) Forensic Biology at BU?

 Next start date:

-September 2019, September 2020
+September 2022, September 2023

 Bournemouth University, Talbot Campus

-This course is recognised by The Chartered Society of Forensic Sciences
+The Chartered Society of Forensic Sciences

-For 2019 entry: 104 - 120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2022 entry: 104 - 120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 entry requirements.
+Foundation year: 48-72 UCAS tariff points.
+For more information check out our full entry requirements.